-Click on the link below read about the online self help resources that the Student Wellbeing Service offers or recommends for tackling wellbeing issues and maintaining positive wellbeing.
+Click on the link below read about the online self help resources that you can use to support you throughout university

 The Wellbeing Café is a friendly weekly meeting place which offers an opportunity to meet up with other students interested in supporting their own wellbeing at university.

 Click on the link below for more information:

 The FREE Student Health App provides useful and reliable health information for students - all in one single place.
 It can be customised for universities to signpost local services.

 Click on the link below for the website and download the app:

 The Student Wellbeing Service offers confidential help with a wide range of personal and emotional concerns and is available to every student at the University, free of charge.

 Want to register to access the Wellbeing service?

 Register here to access wellbeing, counselling or mental health support.